haribharadwaj/protocols/EEG.md

     or \"OR\" operations to combine bits.
 In the example images above, you can see different filtering and window durations being applied to get online averages for ABRs and cortical N100s respectively.

+### Cleanup

+1. Unplug the electrodes from the amplifier.
+Walk your subject out of the booth.
+2. Remove non-cap contacts from the subject first.
+3. Undo the chin strap.
+4. Stand behind your subject and remove the cap from their head, removing from front to back (minimizes tugging on hair).
+5. Allow subject to use sink first.
+In the meantime, place cap in one of the white tubs.
+Remove the coiled external electrodes first.
+6. Once subject is done washing, give them a towel.
+7. Wash the external electrodes in warm water with regular soap (hand soap on the wall).
+Dry with paper towels and hang them on the hanger.
+8. Wash the cap with the electrodes in for a bit (**important step for ease of removing gel**), trying to wash away some gel.
+Then, remove the electrodes from the cap, wash with warm water and regular soap; tap dry on paper towels and hang.
+9. Wash the cap by running warm water through each slot (easier when you have a shower head) until gel is washed away.
+Use a Q-tip to remove any hard-to-wash gel from the slots in the cap and then wash some more.
+Then use some regular soap + tap dry and place on the cap drying thingy top-side down.
+10. Spray H2O2 on the cap and let air dry.
+11. Clear out the area.